-Shares Eligible to Vote
+Shares eligible to vote

-As of March 22, 2022, the Company had 111,173,641 common shares issued and outstanding.
+As of March 20, 2023, the Company had 110,971,673 common shares issued and outstanding.
 Each share carries the right to one vote on each matter that comes before the meeting.

-Principal Shareholders
+Principal shareholders

-To the knowledge of the Company, the following shareholders beneficially own, directly or indirectly, or exercise control or direction over 10% or more of Stantec's common shares
+To the knowledge of the Company, the only shareholder that beneficially owns, directly or indirectly, or exercises control or direction over 10% or more of Stantec's common shares is as follows:

-Name of Holder Number of Voting Securities Owned Percentage of Outstanding Voting Securities Owned Jarislowsky, Fraser Limited (1) 11,391,174 10.24% Mackenzie Financial Corporation (2) 11,759,379 10.56%
+Name of Holder Number of Voting Securities Owned Percentage of Outstanding Voting Securities Owned Mackenzie Financial Corporation (1) 13,477,519 12.17%

-- (1) Information as at December 31, 2021, based on Schedule 13G filed by Jarislowsky, Fraser Limited on February 14, 2022. - (2) Information as at February 28, 2022, based on Schedule 13G/A filed by Mackenzie Financial Corporation on March 3, 2022.
+(1) Information as at December 31, 2022, based on Schedule 13G/A filed by Mackenzie Financial Corporation on January 27, 2023.